CeraVe vs Clinique—which of these two heavyweight brands has the best moisturizer for your skin?

-- Targets: Dry and dehydrated skin with a deep moisture hit
+- Targets: Very dry and dehydrated skin with a deep moisture hit

-- USP: Intensely rehydrating, with ingredients that active the skin’s own internal water source
+- USP: Intensely rehydrating, with ingredients that activate the skin’s own internal water source

-CeraVe has achieved cult-like status among beauty aficionados as being a slightly pricer alternative to a classic thick, no-nonsense moisturiser like E45 or Nivea.
-It is slightly more sophisticated in that it utilises patented MVE delivery technology - a delivery system that releases hydrating ingredients into the skin over time, rather than with a short burst of moisture - to help replenish ceramides and deliver controlled, long-lasting hydration.
+CeraVe has achieved cult-like status among beauty aficionados—many are ditching their regular go-to's and adding CeraVe products to their skincare routines—as being a slightly pricer alternative to a classic thick, no-nonsense moisturizer like E45 or Nivea.
+It is more sophisticated in that it utilizes patented MVE delivery technology—a delivery system that releases hydrating ingredients into the skin over time, rather than with a short burst of moisture—to help replenish ceramides and deliver controlled, long-lasting hydration.

 “All CeraVe products are enriched with three essential lipid molecules found naturally in the skin.
 Ceramides are part of the stratum corneum (the outermost layer of the epidermis) and ensure that the skin barrier functions correctly,” Tom Allison, CeraVe co-founder, told us.
 “When ceramide levels are low, the skin barrier is weakened and skin can become dry, itchy, or irritated.
 By adding these three ceramides to its skincare range, CeraVe helps restore the skin barrier, giving plump, hydrated skin.”

-It’s perfume and colour free, making CeraVe’s Moisturising Cream a no-nonsense cream that’s perfect for sensitive skins.
-Plus, this cream is packed with nourishing ingredients like ceramides (natural oils found in the skin) fatty acids and phytosphingosine (a water binding agent).
+CeraVe's Moisturizing Cream is perfume and color-free making it a perfect solution for sensitive skin.
+Plus, this cream is packed with nourishing ingredients like ceramides (natural oils found in the skin) fatty acids, and phytosphingosine (a water binding agent).

-Clinique’s Moisture Surge is technically classed as a “hydrator”, meaning it can be used on its own if your skin needs a moisturiser with a lighter texture, or over your regular face cream to lock in moisture and create a fresh, dewy complexion.
-The hero ingredient here is aloe vera, which offers a soothing sensation when the gel is applied.
-It really does feel like your skin is drinking up an ice-cold pint glass of H20.
+Clinique’s Moisture Surge is technically classed as a “hydrator”, meaning it can be used on its own if your skin needs a moisturizer with a lighter texture, or over your regular face cream to lock in moisture and create a fresh, dewy complexion.
+Aloe vera is the hero ingredient here.
+You'll immediately feel the soothing sensation it has when the get is applied—it really does feel like your skin is drinking up a pint-sized glass of much-needed H20.
 The result is plump, smooth skin with a radiant glow.

 Like CeraVe, Moisture Surge is formulated with hyaluronic acid to deliver a moisture hit of up to 152%, according to the brand.
 Activated aloe vera and caffeine team together to activate the skin’s own “internal water source”, which essentially means they help to draw water from the deeper within the skin to hydrate the top of the epidermis.
 Fancy.